 4. Experiment with different CTA writing styles.

-Testing different CTA copy is key to get the best results.
+Testing different CTA copy is key to getting the best results.
 Try these types of copy:

 - Words that evoke emotion: “Make a $5 donation to help provide meals to hungry children.”